UnaCloud/unacloudIaaS2.0/README.md

 * MAC Address: AA:BB:CC:DD:EE:FF (used to automatically start physical machines using Wake-On-Lan)
 * CPU Cores: 8
 * RAM Memory: 16384 MB
-* Hard Disk Space: 50 GB (for UnaCloud)
-* Architecture: x86
+* Operating System: Windows 7
 * Hypervisor Path: C:\Program Files\VMware\VIX (The path to hypervisor binaries.
 For VMware products you must put the path that contains the vmrun.exe.)
-* Operating System: Windows 7

 In the same way you can add more operating systems, users, groups or hypervisors if needed.

 # Using Unacloud